-Beginning in the 2011-12 season, Pacific Symphony undertook a major opera and vocal initiative in an effort to restore local, professional productions of this irreplaceable art form to Orange County—one opera at a time.
+Beginning in the 2011-12 season, Pacific Symphony undertook a major Opera and Vocal Initiative in an effort to restore local, professional productions of this irreplaceable art form to Orange County—one opera at a time.

 Masterminding the effort is Music Director Carl St.Clair, whose stellar reputation as an opera conductor in Europe sets the ideal stage for such a venture.
 St.Clair recently concluded his tenure as general music director and chief conductor of the German National Theater and Staatskapelle (GNTS) in Weimar, Germany, where he led Wagner's “Ring Cycle” to great critical acclaim.
 He has also served as general music director of the Komische Oper Berlin.

-With a three-year plan in place, the Symphony began by presenting one of Puccini's most popular and heartbreaking operas, "La Bohème," in a semi-staged production over three glorious nights.
-Carefree Bohemians and star-struck lovers; penniless, hungry and ill fill the concert stage with their astonishing voices as Puccini's sad tale unfolds—assisted by stage director A. Scott Perry, world-class opera stars, the Pacific Chorale and the Southern California Children's Chorus.
-Also on the schedule in 2012 were two semi-staged performances of "Hansel and Gretel," adapted for children, as part of the Family Musical Mornings series.
+The Symphony began by presenting one of Puccini's most popular and heartbreaking operas, La Bohème, in a semi-staged production over three glorious nights (April 19, 21 & 24, 2012).
+Carefree Bohemians and star-struck lovers; penniless, hungry and ill fill the concert stage with their astonishing voices as Puccini's sad tale unfolds—assisted by stage director A. Scott Perry, the Pacific Chorale and the Southern California Children's Chorus.
+Also on the schedule in 2012 were two semi-staged performances of Hansel and Gretel, adapted for children, as part of the Family Musical Mornings series (March 3, 2012).

-Alejandro Gutiérrez made his conducting debut with Pacific Symphony as assistant conductor with two performances of "The Magic Flute" January 12, 2013.
+Alejandro Gutiérrez made his conducting debut with Pacific Symphony as assistant conductor with two performances of The Magic Flute (Jan.
+12, 2013).
 With the hard work and dedication of Pacific Symphony’s Family Musical Mornings team, as well as the wonderful collaboration with both Chapman University and Long Beach Opera, the modified version of Mozart's opera delighted children and adults alike.

-The initiative continued in 2013-14 with Pacific Symphony’s Classical Series production of Verdi's "La Traviata" (Feb 20-25, 2014).
+The Opera and Vocal initiative continued in 2013-14 with Pacific Symphony’s Classical Series production of Verdi's La Traviata (Feb.
+20-25, 2014).
 This beautiful and sad tale of love and death has entranced audiences for centuries and formed the basis for many adaptions—including the 2001 blockbuster “Moulin Rouge.”
-Family Musical Mornings audiences also experienced another fabulous opera adaption—a modified version of Donizetti's comic gem "Elixir of Love" (Jan 11, 2014).
+Family Musical Mornings audiences also experienced another fabulous opera adaption—a modified version of Donizetti's comic gem Elixir of Love (Jan.
+11, 2014).

-The Opera-Vocal Initiative continued in the 2015-16 season with performances of "Turandot" (Feb.
-18-23, 2016), Puccini's spectacular masterpiece about a bloodthirsty princess whose icy, vengeful heart softens as she comes to know true love, as well as a family-friendly version of Gilbert & Sullivan's "Pirates of Penzance" (Feb.
-6), once again in cooperation with Chapman University.
+The 2015-16 season saw performances of Turandot (Feb.
+18-23, 2016), Puccini's spectacular masterpiece about a bloodthirsty princess whose icy, vengeful heart softens as she comes to know true love, as well as a family-friendly version of Gilbert & Sullivan's Pirates of Penzance (Feb.
+6, 2016), once again in cooperation with Chapman University.

-In the 2016-17 season, Music Director Carl St.Clair will conduct Verdi's exotic masterpiece, "Aida" (Feb.
-23, 25 and 28, 2017) and the Family Musical Mornings schedule includes the popular children's opera "Hansel and Gretel," led by Assistant Conductor Roger Kalia (Jan.
+In the 2016-17 season, Music Director Carl St.Clair conducted Verdi's exotic masterpiece, Aida, recounting the doomed love triangle of an Egyptian princess, a young Nubian slave girl and the soldier they both love (Feb.
+23, 25 and 28, 2017).
+The Family Musical Mornings schedule included the popular children's opera Hansel and Gretel, led by Assistant Conductor Roger Kalia (Jan.
 14, 2017).